-Purchasing a home is probably the single largest investment you will ever make.
-So before you commit to the transaction, you want to be sure that the "title" of the property is free of other claims.
+The biggest investment you will make in your lifetime will likely be the purchase of a home.
+So before you commit to the transaction, you must be certain that the "title" of the property is free of any other claims.

-The title company searches the title history of the property.
-Through its research, the title company can usually find any title problems and clear up these problems before you close on the property.
+The title insurance company searches the property's title history.
+Through its research, the title company can almost always identify any title problems and clear up these problems before you close on the property.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 Looking to refinance your home?
 Fill out the following form to get a fast quote from us.